 There are many opportunities for you to use your talents and skills at CEH!
 Here are just a few of the ways to “dig in” and serve:

 Praise Band: Do you have musical gifts?
 Love to lead worship?
-Consider joining our Praise Band, which practices at 7 AM on Sunday mornings and then lead worship at 8 and 10!
+Consider joining our Praise Band

 Liturgists: If you enjoy public speaking, you can help lead worship through reading the liturgy or scriptures.

-Chancel Choir: Adults who can sing a part and read music are invited to sing in the chancel choir, which practices every Sunday morning at 9:15.
-Our chancel choir sings at the 10 AM service.
+Chancel Choir: Adults who can sing a part and read music are invited to sing in the chancel choir, which practices every Sunday morning.

-A/V Team: If you have a penchant for A/V, please consider going through training to run the slides, operate the sound board, or do special media projects for worship on Sunday.
+A/V Team: If you have a penchant for A/V, we’d be glad to train you to run the slides, operate the sound board, or do special media projects for worship on Sunday.

 Sanctuary Team: Our Sanctuary Team keeps our liturgical colors shining brightly by rotating paraments and banners.
 They also check on candle oil, pew supplies, and other worship-related materials.